openedx/docs.openedx.org/source/documentors/references/templates/doc_quickstart_template.rst

 #. **Common Next Steps** – Information on where to go next, often with links to detailed documentation.

 A good quickstart is designed for users who want to dive in with minimal setup.
-It benefits developers, allowing them to try out a tool or platform without wading through extensive documentation upfront.
+For example, allowing developers to try out a tool or platform without wading through extensive documentation upfront, or empowering course authors to quickly get up and running with a complex area of Studio.

 For this Quickstart template, we will go through the process of creating this document, including how to add or embed one document in another and the principal tools to guide a learner.